otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-react-query-tanstack-query-react-hook-form.md

 ---

-## React Query
+## React Query/Tanstack Query

-**React Query** is a library that helps you fetch, cache and update data in your React applications.
+**React Query** or **Tanstack Query** is a library that helps you fetch, cache and update data in your React applications.
 It is a great alternative to Redux and other state management libraries.
 It is also a great alternative to the `fetch` API and `axios` for fetching data from APIs.

 ---